In Dynamic Pricing we trust!

 Ask yourself this question before you continue reading: Do you really know how your online data is processed, or do you have customers who have raised concerns about this?

-Of course, there are many facets to the General Data Protection Regulation, also commonly known as GDPR, including the right to be forgotten or anonymized.
-In a nutshell, it restricts data scraping to the minimum, based on the user's consent, while still allowing certain degrees of customization.
+Of course, there are many facets to the General Data Protection Regulation, also commonly known as GDPR, including the right to be forgotten or anonymised.
+In a nutshell, it restricts data scraping to the minimum, based on the user's consent, while still allowing certain degrees of customisation.

 But what does that mean?
 Which data is used now?
 What means consenting to the right data use?
 Is this an advantage or a disadvantage for users?

 These, and many comparable questions and pressing concerns, are still out there among online users and potential customers.
 Data usage, especially regarding pricing, still appears to be a BlackBox that nobody seems to fully grasp or decode.

 We know it's there, but we really don't know how it works.

 You might think we tell you what users want to hear, but we understand why that is!

 We have been working with data for quite some time now, and we see that the communication on which data is used to develop adverts or prices is often not transparent enough, and raises questions regarding their integrity and honesty.